swlaschin/fsrequire/README.md

 ### Using FsRequire in a project

-To include a dependency in a project or directory, just create a special `fsrequire.config` file listing the ids of the dependencies.
+To include a dependency in a project or directory, just create a special `.require` file listing the ids of the dependencies.

 When `fsrequire` is run, for each config file detected, it will: